1994 Indianapolis 500: Bump day – Sunday May 22

-Another hot day (89 degrees) saw the cars stay off the track most of the afternoon.
+Another hot day (89 degrees) saw the cars stay off the track for most of the afternoon.
 Marco Greco made the first qualifying attempt at 5:35 p.m.
 Greco bumped Scott Goodyear (car #40) from the field.
-The move put Bryan Herta (220.992 mph), driving for Foyt, on the bubble.
+The move put Bryan Herta (220.992 mph), driving for A. J. Foyt, on the bubble.
 Herta had practiced in his back-up car at over 223 mph, but the team decided not to withdraw the primary car prematurely.
+Greco ran out of fuel on his cool down lap and stalled in the warm-up lane in turn four.
+However, with the clock ticking, officials elected not to waste time towing him back to the pits.
+Since the car was mostly out of harm's way, he was instructed to sit safely in the machine until after the session was over.

-Geoff Brabham was the next driver to make an attempt.
-His first lap was fast enough to bump Herta, but the second and third laps dropped off, and the team waved off the run.
-Mark Smith returned to the track, trying to break the "Curse of the Smiths" at the Speedway, and bump his way back into the field.
-On the first lap, however, he wrecked in the first turn.
+With twenty minutes left in the day, Geoff Brabham was the next driver to make an attempt.
+His first lap was fast enough to bump Herta, but the second and third laps dropped off, and the Menard team waved off the run.
+Mark Smith, bumped out at the end of the day on Saturday, was the next car out.
+With only 15 minutes to go, he was trying to break the "Curse of the Smiths" at the Speedway.
+On his first lap, however, he wrecked in turn one.